LBNL-ETA/better-lbnl-os/CONTRIBUTING.md

-# Contributing to BETTER-LBNL
+# Contributing to BETTER-LBNL-OS

 We love your input!
-We want to make contributing to BETTER-LBNL as easy and transparent as possible, whether it's:
+We aim to make contributing to BETTER-LBNL-OS as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code